-Currently, none of our oil and natural gas properties are operated by us.
-As a result, in the past we have had limited ability to influence or control the operation or future development of such properties.
-Despite these uncertainties, we remain focused on our long-term objectives and continue to be proactive with our third-party operators to review capital expenditures and alter plans as appropriate to increase shareholder value.
+Currently, our oil and natural gas properties are operated by third-party operators and involve other third-party working interest owners.
+As a result, we have limited ability to influence the operation or future development of such properties.
+Despite these uncertainties, we remain focused on our long-term objectives and continue to be proactive with our third-party operators to review capital expenditures and present alternative plans as necessary.